WXKS-FM: History

-Sunny Joe White, a young programmer (who had previously programmed WILD in Boston) came aboard at "Kiss 108" upon its shift to disco and had much to do with the station's early success.
+Sunny Joe White, a young programmer (who had previously programmed WILD in Boston), came aboard at "Kiss 108" upon its shift to disco and had much to do with the station's early success.
 At the end of 1979, WXKS' AM station dropped disco to adopt an adult standards format, while WXKS-FM slowly evolved into urban contemporary when disco's popularity crashed.
-By the end of 1981 and into early 1982, the station evolved into a Top 40/CHR with a heavy rhythmic/R&B/dance direction under the guidance of White, and in turn, became one of the most influential Top 40 stations in the nation, in part due to their reputation for breaking songs that did not fit the traditional Top 40/CHR model, and given that Boston lacked an urban contemporary FM outlet during this period (since WILD was an AM daytimer), it was not afraid to play songs from that genre.
+By the end of 1981 and into early 1982, the station evolved into a Top 40/CHR with a heavy rhythmic/R&B/dance direction under the guidance of White.
+WXKS-FM, in turn, became one of the most influential Top 40 stations in the nation, in part due to their reputation for breaking songs that did not fit the traditional Top 40/CHR model, and given that Boston lacked an urban contemporary FM outlet during this period (since WILD was an AM daytimer), it was not afraid to play songs from that genre.
 (The genre would later become the format now known as rhythmic contemporary, which is now the current format of sister station WJMN.)
 With WXKS leaning towards a rhythmic direction at the time, more mainstream titles were heard in the market on WVBF-FM, WROR-FM, and WEEI-FM.
 In December 1982, WXKS-FM shifted to a more mainstream Top 40 format.
-WXKS-FM would later compete against WEEI-FM (later WHTT) and WZOU (both competitors would later change formats; WHTT dropped the format in 1986 (though what would become WODS would again program a Top 40/CHR from 2012 to 2020), while WZOU changed formats and became WJMN in 1993).
+WXKS-FM would compete against WEEI-FM (later WHTT) and WZOU (both competitors would later change formats; WHTT dropped the format in 1986 (though what would become WODS would again program a Top 40/CHR from 2012 to 2020), while WZOU changed formats and became WJMN in 1993).
 In 1984, WXKS became an affiliate of Scott Shannon's Rockin' America Top 30 Countdown, as well as the Rick Dees Weekly Top 40.

+In June 1982, Pyramid Broadcasting, headed by station general manager Rich Balsbaugh, bought the station from Heftel.